 A critical essay can be written using the standard structure or essay outline of five paragraphs:

 - Body paragraph 3

-All the researched and gathered information on the essay topic is divided into these 5 paragraphs.
-Dividing the content will make the essay understandable and logical for the audience.
+All the researched and gathered information on the essay topic is divided into these five paragraphs.
+Separating the content will make the essay understandable and logical for the audience.

 All essay types are written following this standard outline.
-In order to learn how a critical essay outline is written, follow the steps mentioned below.
+To learn how a critical essay outline is drafted, follow the steps mentioned below.

 Critical Essay Introduction

 An introduction is the first section of a critical essay structure or outline.
 In this section, the essay topic or the subject matter is introduced.
-The chosen work, a film or piece of writing, is introduced in the first section in an interesting way to attract the audience.
+The chosen work, a film or piece of writing, is presented in the first section in an exciting way to attract the audience.

-The purpose of writing an introduction is to make the audience aware of the topic and the basic objective of the essay.
+The purpose of writing an introduction is to make the audience aware of the topic and the primary objective of the essay.